greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

     SET log_min_messages='debug1' ;
     ```

-    **Note:** The parameter `log_min_messages` controls both the Greenplum Database and PL/Container logging, increasing the log level might affect Greenplum Database performance even if a PL/Container UDF is not running.
+    > **Note** The parameter `log_min_messages` controls both the Greenplum Database and PL/Container logging, increasing the log level might affect Greenplum Database performance even if a PL/Container UDF is not running.

 ## <a id="topic_rh3_p3q_dw"></a>PL/Container Function Limitations